-As the eagerly awaited seventh season of Game of Thrones is under way, taking viewers back once again to the realm of ice, fire and the occasional dragon, there’s one question that’s been asked quite a lot – can you stream Game of Thrones to the big screen with Google Chromecast?
+With the eighth and final season of Game of Thrones wrapping up just recently, taking viewers to the ultimate end of the battle for the throne, there’s one question that’s been asked quite a lot – can you stream Game of Thrones to the big screen with Google Chromecast?
 Although that wasn’t possible until now, things have changed.

 The new Foxtel Now comes with Chromecast support, so you can use the low-cost gadget to stream on the big screen and watch in style.

-Foxtel has paid what is surely a very large sum of money for the exclusive rights to broadcast the show, and in the case of seasons 5 and 6, for those rights to be completely exclusive – in other words, while a season is airing on Foxtel, you can’t get it anywhere else.
+Foxtel has paid what is surely a very large sum of money for the exclusive rights to broadcast the show, and for those rights to be completely exclusive – in other words, while a season is airing on Foxtel, you can’t get it anywhere else.

-It’s not available to buy on iTunes, Google Play, Stan, Netflix, Quickflix or any of the other digital sites.
-The DVD and Blu-Ray sets won’t show up until next year.
+It’s not available to buy on iTunes, Google Play, Stan, Netflix, Amazon Prime, Quickflix or any of the other digital sites.
+The DVD and Blu-Ray sets won’t show up until next year as well.
 This much-desired series has the ability to pull in viewers like few others can, and for Foxtel, that means more customers.

 It’s valuable to HBO, too

-But former seasons weren’t available on the now demised Presto, either?
-That’s very true, and the fact that they don’t may lie within the conditions that HBO has imposed on Foxtel in return for the rights.
-In the US, HBO launched its own streaming service last year, HBO Now.
-That service — available on the usual streaming platforms like Apple TV – gives customers access to the entire HBO library, current and past, for a monthly fee.
+In the US, you can only watch Game of Thrones on HBO and its own streaming service, HBO Now.
+This service — available on the usual streaming platforms like Apple TV – gives customers access to the entire HBO library, current and past, for a monthly fee.

 There’s long been rumours that HBO wants to expand that service beyond the US – we’d say it’s not a question of “if”, but “when” – and they know all too well the lasting value of their content.
 HBO makes ongoing money from the old seasons of Game of Thrones by selling it on home video and through digital retailers, and if they were to allow it on an on-demand streaming service, they’d want some money in return to make up for lost sales.